Shelby Township woman saved a life, then took on Mounts Everest, Kilimanjaro

 Emily went through the evaluation process and learned she was a good match for Ryan.
 Then she joined a gym to lose weight and get as healthy as possible for the surgery.
 Both decisions changed her life.

 Emily was one of 22 kidney donors who attempted to climb the free-standing volcano to celebrate World Kidney Day last March.
-She didn’t make it to the summit because of altitude sickness at the highest base camp, but she still felt exhilarated by the nine days she spent there.
+She didn’t reach the summit because of altitude sickness at the highest base camp, but she still felt exhilarated by the nine days she spent there.

 “It was a physical feat unlike anything I’ve ever attempted before and it kicked off a totally new love of mountain climbing that I had not experienced before,” she said.

-Emily kept in touch with her fellow climbers and conquered The Penny Loop in New Hampshire last June.
-Over the summer, she connected with legendary climber Dave Ashley and joined him and three others to climb Mt.
-Everest in October.
+Emily kept in touch with her fellow climbers and tackled the Pemi Loop in New Hampshire last June.
+Over the summer, she connected with fellow organ donor and mountain climber Dave Ashley.
+Dave is credited with being the first kidney and liver donor to climb all seven of the Seven Summits, the highest mountains on each of the seven continents.
+Emily, Dave and three others climbed to Mount Everest Base Camp in October.
 Emily climbed higher than she did at Kilimanjaro.
-This year, she’s reuniting with her group to attempt Pike’s Peak in July and has a six-day trek in Iceland planned for August.
+On that same trip, she reached the top of Everest’s neighbor, Mount Kala Patthar.
+This July, she’s reuniting with the Kidney Donor Athletes to climb Mount Bierstadt, a Colorado “14er,” a mountain with an elevation of over 14,000 feet.
+She also has a six-day trek in Iceland planned for August.

 To find out more about living organ donation, visit golm.org/livingdonation.